cspwcspw/TinyBombe/Quick Start Guide.md

 On the new scan at this alignment, the Bombe finds a possible `Stop` position at rotor setting `CAA`.
-The recovered message (shown near the top right) doesn't make any sense yet, but we have discovered a core rotor position.
-Once we have a candidate rotor position, can we infer some possible plugboard settings that will make sense of the decryption?
+The recovered message (shown near the top right) doesn't make any sense yet, but we have discovered a core rotor position that is consistent with our menu.
+Once we have this candidate rotor position, can we infer some possible plugboard settings that will make sense of the decryption?

 <img src="images/tb_stopCAA.png">